http4s/http4s/docs/src/main/tut/service.md

 `Kleisli[F, Request, Response]`.
 If that's meaningful to you, great.
 If not, don't panic: `Kleisli` is just a convenient wrapper around a `Request => F[Response]`, and `F` is an effectful operation.
-We'll teach you what you need to know as we go, or you can, uh, fork a task to read these introductions first:
+We'll teach you what you need to know as we go, or if you prefer you can read these introductions first:

-* [Scalaz Task: The Missing Documentation]
+* [cats-effect: The IO Monad for Scala]
-* [Kleisli: Composing monadic functions]
+* [Cats Kleisli Datatype]

 ### Defining your service